Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Prosecution trends in the Fourth Judicial District

-From 2000 to 2007 the population of the Fourth Judicial District increased 13% while, conversely, the total number of domestic violence cases decreased by 15% (Table 59).
-A logical conclusion might then be that the draconian DV laws and prosecutions are working and domestic violence is decreasing.
-However, if intimate partner violence is, in fact, decreasing then the number of domestic abuse protection orders should also be decreasing.
-Instead, through 2007 the number of protection orders has radically increased (Table 62), contradicting the initial conclusion.
+From 2000 to 2010 the population of the Fourth Judicial District increased 20% while, conversely, the total number of domestic violence cases slowly decreased by 15% (Table 65) in 2007 but then began increasing again and was essentially unchanged in 2010 from the year 2000 despite the population increase.
+One conclusion might then be that the draconian DV laws and prosecutions are working and domestic violence is decreasing.
+However, if intimate partner violence is, in fact, decreasing then the number of protection orders should also be decreasing.
+Instead, from 2005 through 2010 the number of domestic abuse protection orders has increased by 63%, and now equals (2010) or exceeds (2009) the number of criminal domestic violence cases, contradicting that supposition.
+And if domestic violence were decreasing in response to the laws then why the seven-fold increase in protection order violations from just 76 in 2005 to 543 in 2010?

-Coincident with the first posting on this site in November 1999 of the dictum that defendants in DV cases must plead not guilty there has been a dramatic increase in the number of cases where defendants plead not guilty (Table 60) and their case is set for trial.
-Note that not all DV cases in the 4 th Judicial District are handled in Fast Track and the number of cases shown in Table 59 is always larger than the number of Fast Track cases handled in El Paso County Court and shown in Table 60.
+2. Coincident with the first posting on this site in November 1999 of the dictum that defendants in DV cases must plead not guilty there has been a dramatic increase in the number of cases where defendants do, in fact, plead not guilty and their case is set for trial.
+Note that not all DV cases in the 4 th Judicial District were handled in Fast Track and the number of cases shown in Table 65 is larger than the number of Fast Track cases handled in El Paso County Court.

-From Table 60, in year 2000 roughly 60% of those charged with domestic violence under the Fast Track program foolishly took the plea bargain.
-By 2007 only 28% of defendants accepted the plea bargain.
-In the same period the number of defendants who pled "Not Guilty" increased from 40% to 72%.
+In year 2000 59% of those charged with domestic violence under the Fast Track program foolishly took the plea bargain.
+By 2010 only 12% of defendants accepted the plea bargain.
+In the same period the number of defendants who pled “Not Guilty” and had their case set for trial increased from 41% to 61% in 2010.

 Statistics are not available on how many of the defendants who initially plead not guilty are later convicted, or accepted a plea bargain at a later date.
 However, in our experience those defendants who hold out for a jury trial routinely have their case dismissed, or are acquitted at trial.
-Unfortunately, that still leads to repeat offenders who are familiar with the overcrowded court system being let off.
-Conversely, all too frequently first offenders, scared, broke, unfamiliar with legal proceedings, denied defense counsel, and guilty of nothing more than a family argument or lover's quarrel, naively accept the plea bargain proffered at the Fast Track hearing.
-That particularly works to the disadvantage of female defendants with children at home.
+Unfortunately, that leads to repeat offenders who are familiar with the overcrowded court system being let off.
+Conversely, all too frequently first offenders, scared, broke, unfamiliar with legal proceedings, unable to find or afford defense counsel, coerced with fabricated charges added to their case, often rearrested on the same charge, sometimes tortured by hypothermia, sleep deprived, and guilty of nothing more than a family argument or lover's quarrel, naively accept the plea bargain proffered at the Fast Track hearing.
+That particularly works to the disadvantage of female defendants with children at home and in 2010 23% of all defendants in the Fast Track program were women.

 Recidivism and repeat offenders

 Another issue is whether Fast Track, and domestic violence laws in general, are acting to deter and prevent, or at least reduce recidivism.
 Whether the number of repeat offenders is decreasing at the same rate as the total number of cases is some measure of both recidivism and whether those with prior experience in DV court have learned how to manipulate the system.
-Table 61 plots the total number of Fast Track DV cases in the Fourth Judicial District together with the number of repeat offenders and alcohol-related DV cases.
+I have not found it possible to document the latter question.

-Another way of stating this is that in 2000 repeat offenders accounted for 37% of all DV cases in Table 61.
-In 2007 repeat offenders still account for 37% of all Fast Track DV cases.
-Clearly, the present system is doing little or nothing to deter repeat offenders and the decrease in total numbers of domestic violence cases is unrelated to deterrence of repeat offenders.
+Thus, it is painfully clear that the present system is doing little or nothing to deter repeat offenders and the decrease in total numbers of domestic violence cases is unrelated to any deterrence of repeat offenders.
+It is extremely unlikely that even more draconian domestic violence laws will reduce recidivism.

 Domestic violence and alcohol

-It seems unlikely that DV laws are deterring people from drinking, or drunken couples from fighting.
+It seems unlikely that DV laws are deterring people from drinking, or drunken couples from fighting, but alcohol is involved in less than half the cases seen here.

 Seventh Judicial District